Raedgamer45/Super-Smash-bros-flare/README.md

 # Super-Smash-bros-flare

-Information about who is playable in this smash bros game that'll probably take like five whole damn decades to finish
+Super smash brothers flare is a smash brothers game where you choose a character and fight against people.

+The roster